baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 In 2022, I went from being a 21-year-old who had pretty much never left Canada to living full-time in a rural village in India for 2 months, working every day with a team of grandmother solar engineers whose languages I didn’t know.

 The [Solar Mamas of Barefoot College](https://www.youtube.com/watch?v=6qqqVwM6bMM){:target="_blank"} taught me not only how to build a solar lantern but also how to express myself and create deep bonds of friendship without relying on spoken language.
-By the end of my two months working with them every day, it felt like some of these women were my sisters, despite never having had a conversation.
+By the end of my two months working with them every day, it felt like some of these women were my sisters, despite us never having had a conversation.

 When I wasn’t in the solar workshop, I was in the plant nursery at [Barefoot College](https://www.barefootcollegetilonia.org/), learning the basics of organic agriculture from the five nursery staff, who also taught me beginner’s Hindi, a few words of Marwari, and some Yoga.
 One day when I had a cough and sore throat, Hanuman Ji (the kind, caring man in charge of the plant nursery) jogged through the rows of plants, plucked a handful of different medicinal leaves, and showed me how to boil them into a bitter tea which he had me drink every few hours.
 It helped.